cardillan/mindcode/doc/syntax/PERFORMANCE-TIPS.markdown

 ## Determining the number of iterations

 Mindcode determines the number of iterations by analyzing the loop condition.
 It doesn't take `break` statements into account.
-The following loop won't get unrolled, even though the maximal number of iterations it apparent:
+The following loop won't get unrolled, even though the maximal number of iterations is obvious:

 ```Mindcode
 i = 0;